serilog-contrib/serilog-sinks-msbuild/README.md

 ## Important properties

-Some Serilog properties are important for this sink, as carry significant information for MSBuild.
+Some Serilog properties carry meaningful information for MSBuild, like message code, file and line and column numbers.

 They are covered in `Serilog.Sinks.MSBuild.MSBuildMessages`.